KFCO

-KFCO (107.1 FM) is a commercial radio station broadcasting a rhythmic contemporary format, with an emphasis on classic hip hop/R&B, licensed to Bennett, Colorado, and serving the Denver metropolitan area.
-It is owned by Max Media with its radio studios and offices on Parker Road in Aurora.
+KFCO (107.1 FM) is a commercial radio station broadcasting a Christian hip hop format, licensed to Bennett, Colorado, and serving the Denver metropolitan area.
+It is owned by Pillar of Fire International with its radio studios and offices on Parker Road in Aurora.

 KFCO has an effective radiated power (ERP) of 97,000 watts.
 Its transmitter is on Deter-Winters Road in Byers in rural Adams County, about 40 miles east of Denver.
 A booster station, powered at 20,000 watts, is located in Aurora, also broadcasting at 107.1 MHz.